emmanuel-arize/arizeblog/machine-learning-python/_posts/2021-05-07-INTRODUCTION-TO-LSTM.md

 title: Introduction to LSTMs
 category: machine-learning-python
 author: Arize Emmanuel
 editor_options:
   markdown:
     wrap: 72
 ---

----
-In this post, I will explain the internal mechanisms that allow LSTM networks to perform better when  model temporal sequences and their long-range dependencies than the coventional RNNs, We will then use it in real life problem by training LSTM as a multi-class classifier to predict the tag of a programming question on Stack Overflow using Tensorflow/Keras.
+In this post, I will explain the internal mechanisms that allow LSTM networks to perform better when  model temporal sequences and their long-range dependencies than the conventional RNNs, We will then use it in real life problem by training LSTM as a multi-class classifier to predict the tag of a programming question on Stack Overflow using Tensorflow/Keras.

 > Note: In order to understand this post, you must have basic knowledge of recurrent neural networks and Keras.
 You can refer to <a href='https://emmanuel-arize.github.io/datascience-blog/deeplearning/deep-learning/2021/05/06/RNN.html' target="_blank">  recurrent neural network</a> to understand these concepts:

-Modeling sequential data using coventional <a href='https://emmanuel-arize.github.io/datascience-blog/deeplearning/deep-learning/2021/05/06/RNN.html' target="_blank">  recurrent neural network</a>, sometimes encounter sequences in which the gap between the relevant information and the point where it's needed is very large, with these kind of huge gaps, RNNs are unable connectinformation to where it's needed.
+Modeling sequential data using conventional <a href='https://emmanuel-arize.github.io/datascience-blog/deeplearning/deep-learning/2021/05/06/RNN.html' target="_blank">  recurrent neural network</a>, sometimes encounter sequences in which the gap between the relevant information and the point where it's needed is very large, with these kind of huge gaps, RNNs are unable connect information to where it's needed.
 During the backpropagation phase of RNNs, in which error signals (gradients) are backpropagated through time, the recurrent hidden layers (weight matrix associated with the layers) are subject to repeated multiplications.
 These multiplications are determined by the number of timesteps (length of the sequence), and this might result in numerical instability for lengthy sequence.
-For lengthy sequence, small weights tend to lead to a situation known as <b>vanishing gradients</b> where error signals propagating backwards get so small that learning either becomes very slow or stops working altogether (error signals fowing backwards in time tend to vanish).
+For lengthy sequence, small weights tend to lead to a situation known as <b>vanishing gradients</b> where error signals propagating backwards get so small that learning either becomes very slow or stops working altogether (error signals flowing backwards in time tend to vanish).
 Conversely larger weights tend to lead to a situation where error signals are so large that they can cause learning to diverge, a situation known as <b>exploding gradients</b>.

 To read more on exploding and vanishing gradients have a look at this papers
 <br/>
 <a href='https://arxiv.org/pdf/1211.5063v1.pdf' target="_blank">Understanding the exploding gradient problem</a><br/>
 <a href='https://www.semanticscholar.org/paper/Learning-long-term-dependencies-with-gradient-is-Bengio-Simard/d0be39ee052d246ae99c082a565aba25b811be2d' target="_blank">Learning long-term dependencies with gradient descent is difficult</a><br/>

 <a href='https://www.bioinf.jku.at/publications/older/2304.pdf' target="_blank">THE VANISHING GRADIENT PROBLEM DURING LEARNING RECURRENT NEURAL NETS AND PROBLEM SOLUTIONS</a><br/>